GSA/ckanext-usmetadata/README.md

 CKAN version | Compatibility
 ------------ | -------------
-<=2.8        | no
-2.9          | yes
+>=2.10       | yes

 ### Development

-You may also install by cloning the git repo, then running ''python setup.py develop'' from the root of your source directory, which will install an egg link so that you can modify the code and see results without yest [localhost:5000](http://localhost:5000/).
+You may also install by cloning the git repo, then running ''python setup.py develop'' from the root of your source directory, which will install an egg link so that you can modify the code and see results [localhost:5000](http://localhost:5000/).

 Clean up any containers and volumes.